UniversalDependencies/docs/_2016-09-05--06-prague/features.md

 * TO DISCUSS: `VerbForm=Stem` currently only one occurrence in Swedish.
 Verb stems also occur regularly in Hindi but they have the function of adverbial participles (converbs, transgressives) there.
 * TO DISCUSS: `Voice=Auto` (ga), CauPass (tr)
 * `Voice=Mid` middle voice, currently used in fo, grc, grc_proiel, sa.
+* Remove `Tense=Nar`.
+It has not been used anywhere yet.
+In Turkish, for which it was intended, the renarrative past is encoded as
+  `Evidentiality=Nfh|Tense=Past`.
+And we are proposing to adopt evidentiality as a new universal feature.

 ## Adding new features